JonFobert/Desert-Rush/README.md

 Volcano Rush
 =================

 This is a short side scrolling game.
 The objective is to jump over the zombies and lava as the appear from the right side of the screen.
 1 Point is awarded for every one of these obstacles that you jump over.
-If the player collides with a zombie or with lava the game is over
+If the player collides with a zombie or with lava the game is over/

+## Rules

+ - when you are approaching lava, zombies will pause and wait for you to jump over the lava
+ - zombies will space themselves out automatically.
+If one zombie gets too close the zombie in front will start moving faster than the zombie behind

 Acknowledgments
 ---------------